-So far we’ve augmented magazines, flyers and books, exhibition stands, wallpaper, packaging, calendars, museum artefacts and even whole rooms.
+So far the Peel Interactive team has augmented magazines, flyers and books, exhibition stands, wallpaper, packaging, calendars, museum artifacts and even whole rooms.

-Our augmented reality solutions can be used anywhere and at any time using SLAM and traditional AR.
-We don’t need to rely on old fashioned printed markers or QR codes, we can use images, objects or even buildings to trigger your content.
+We can provide pretty much anything from 2D and 3D animations to 3D models and reconstructions, mobile games and full-blown apps.
+Our AR solutions can be used anywhere and at any time using SLAM and traditional AR, and there’s no need for old fashioned printed markers or QR codes, as we can use images, objects or even buildings to trigger your content.

 If you’ve got an idea then get in touch, we’d love to hear from you.
 If you want some inspiration check out our featured projects below.